ergoplatform/oracle-core/connectors/connector-lib/README.md

 # Connector Lib

 This is a small framework for creating `Connector`s for an Oracle Pool.
-These connectors act as a middleman which interface between the outside world and the Oracle Core.
+These connectors act as a middleware which interface between the outside world and the Oracle Core.

 Building A Basic Connector